Star Trek: The Lost Era: Deny Thy Father (2003)

 Jeff Mariotte's Deny Thy Father explores the relationship between William Riker and his estranged father Kyle, who was featured in the Next Generation episode "The Icarus Factor".
 Mariotte explained it is a story about how "two men who hadn’t spoken in fifteen years could turn out to be so similar … but also about fathers and sons."

 The planned title of the novel was Daedelus.
-Daedelus (2003) by Dave Stern, a Enterprise novel, was due for publication to Mariotte submitting his manuscript.
+Daedelus (2003) by Dave Stern, an Enterprise novel, was due for publication to Mariotte submitting his manuscript.
 Deny Thy Father was chosen as the alternate title.

 Catalyst of Sorrows (2003)

 Margaret Wander Bonanno contacted the editors at Pocket Books to inquire about writing a new Star Trek novel, at the urging of fans.
 Ten years had passed since the publication of Probe (1992), which was surrounded by some controversy, and Bonanno was concerned she had been blacklisted by the editors at Simon & Schuster and or by Paramount Pictures, who owned Star Trek at the time.
 Palmieri assured her there was no such thing, and asked she contribute to the Lost Era.

 Uhura was chosen by Bonanno as the novel's protagonist "to show aspects of [her] character we never got to see onscreen."
 Bonanno had previously worked with Nichelle Nichols on the novel Saturn's Child (1995).